susan-davis/stellar-core/BIBLE.md

 #### *Excalibur*-class Light Cruiser (CL)

 Only a single example of the *Excalibur*-class light cruiser has been constructed as of season 1 (as far as most of the Union knows), as a proof of concept of the design.
-The ship is a lightly modified version of the *Eratosthanes*-class fleet tug, with a permanently installed "Atlatl" torpedo pod installed in place of the tug's pod grapple.
+The ship is a lightly modified version of the *Mercury*-class fleet tug, with a permanently installed "Atlatl" torpedo pod installed in place of the tug's pod grapple.

+#### *Leifur Eiriksson*-class Cruiser (CA)

+The *Leifur Eiriksson*-class cruiser predates the formation of the Stellar Union, and is a contemporary of the *Gagarin*-class scout.
+The streamlined, aircraft-like appearance of the *Leifur Eiriksson* class looks nothing like other human designs.
+Thoroughly obsolete, the ship was phased out of service a century ago, although several ships of the class disappeared mysteriously during missions, and could be encountered as plot points in a game.

 #### *Argo Navis*-class Cruiser (CA)
-#### *Qitdlarssuaq*-class Exploration Cruiser (CN)
+#### *Endeavour*-class Exploration Cruiser (CN)
-#### *Eratosthanes*-class Fleet Tug (AT)
+#### *Mercury*-class Fleet Tug (AT)
 #### *North America*-class Monitor (TB)
 #### *Admiral Vordrek*-class Tender (TO)
 #### *Calypso*-class Research Vessel (TS)